Personal Assistants (PAs)

 Recruiting a Personal Assistant (PA)

-If you are looking to employ someone to help you with your daily living tasks there are some simple steps you can follow in order to recruit your PA.
+If you are looking to employ someone to help you with your daily living tasks, either by self funding or using a Direct Payment, there are some simple steps you can follow in order to recruit your PA.

-The Skills for Care website offers guidance so that you can make sure you have thought of everything you will need to do, such as writing a job description and advert.
+The Skills for Care website offers an information hub for employers and PA's so that you can make sure you have thought of everything you will need to do, such as writing a job description and advert.
 They also offer suggestions on where to advertise your role.
 We have compiled a list of ideas of local places where you could advertise as follows: